DoD-Platform-One/bbtoc/process/Package Maintenance Tracks.md

 ## Track Change Notification

-Big Bang sending out a warning of the move of the package 90, 45, 30, 15, 7, 3, and 1 day before the move between tracks.
-This doesn't apply to new adoptions.
-Those notifications should be sent in:
+Big Bang should send track-change notices 90, 45, 30, 15, 7, 3, and 1 day before the move date.
+This does not apply to new adoptions.
+Notifications should be sent in:

 - Big Bang Universe Slack [#announcements](https://bigbanguniver-ft39451.slack.com/archives/C050VKRU9HV) channel
 - IL2 Platform One Mattermost Platform One Team [Value Stream - Big Bang](https://chat.il2.dso.mil/platform-one/channels/team---big-bang) channel
 - IL4 Platform One Mattermost P1 Big Bang Team [Big Bang Release Engineering](https://chat.il4.dso.mil/p1-big-bang/channels/big-bang-release-engineering) channel
 - IL4 Platform One Mattermost Platform One Team [All: Announcements](https://chat.il4.dso.mil/platform-one/channels/all-announcements) channel
-- Included in the release notes of every release until the track change is complete
+- Included in release notes for every release until the track change is complete
-- Included in the Helm Upgrade Notes until the track change is complete
+- Included in Helm upgrade notes until the track change is complete

-This notification should include:
+Each notification should include:
 - The package name
 - The date of the move
 - The track the package is moving to